 This Ausmed Course will provide an overview of what is considered to be effective communication through documentation in the patient’s record, and what adverse outcomes can occur when done poorly.

 - The basics of documentation

 - Poor versus quality documentation

-Primarily nurses and midwives working in any clinical setting, whether this is in acute care, aged care, in the community, or with vulnerable populations within any health care setting.
+This Ausmed Course is relevant to all nurses and midwives working in any clinical setting, whether this is in acute care, aged care, in the community, or with vulnerable populations within any healthcare setting.
 However, other health professionals and those working in management and education will also find this information valuable.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.